sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>syslinux-nonlinux</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : SYSLINUX modules which aren't run from linux.
+Short desc    : SYSLINUX modules which aren't run from linux.
 URL          : http://syslinux.zytor.com/wiki/index.php/The_Syslinux_Project
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : All the SYSLINUX binaries that run from the firmware rather than from a
+Descript     : All the SYSLINUX binaries that run from the firmware rather than from a
              : linux host.
 It also includes a tool, MEMDISK, which loads legacy operating
              : systems from media.
 ```